ronnieoverby/documentum-rest-client-dotnet/README.md

 EMC shares the source code of this project for the technology sharing.
 If users plan to migrate the sample code to their products, they are responsible to maintain this part of the code in their products and should agree with license polices of the referenced libraries used by this sample project.

-The solution contains three projects.
+The solution contains four projects.

-- ReSTMc
+- RestClient
 - Tester
 - DroidMamarinTest
+- AspNetWebFormsRestConsumer

 The client samples have been verified against Documentum REST Services 7.2.
 For more information, please visit [Documentum REST space in EMC Community Network](https://community.emc.com/docs/DOC-32266).

-### ReSTMc
+### RestClient

 The main project to implement a REST client that can be used for model and controller.
 It implements the client side resource invocation of folder/document CRUD, folder navigation, document versioning, content upload/download, copy, move, link, unlink, DQL query, etc. However, it does not cover the full list of Documentum REST resources.
 It implements the JSON media type.
 It implements HTTP Basic authentication and optionally supports Kerberos.

 ### DroidXamarinTest

-This project uses [Xamarin](http://xamarin.com/) to show how the ReSTMc dll can 	be used on mobile platforms.
+This project uses [Xamarin](http://xamarin.com/) to show how the DocumentumRestClient dll can be used on mobile platforms.
 To use this project, you must use `Xamarin Studio` or	have `Xamarin for Visual Studio` installed.
 It is definitely nothing fancy, just a basic concept of list cabinets, navigate folders, nothing more.

 ### Tester

 This project is a console application to show how end to end functions work (the source code here is a great example of how to handle use cases).
 It has been tested on Windows and Linux and should work on Mac as well.

+### AspNetWebFormsRestConsumer

+An asp.net web forms sample to consume the REST services.

 #### QuickStart